 As an independent support worker, you’ll need to think about your superannuation.
 If you don’t put money towards your superannuation, you may not have enough when you retire.
-The rate has recently changed.
-Currently, the super you can save is calculated by taking 10% of your ordinary time earnings.
 Make sure you make regular calculations and set this money aside in a savings account or superannuation fund.

 Most independent support workers can claim a full deduction for contributions they make to their super until they turn 75.
 You may also be eligible for the super co-contribution payment, which is designed to help low-to-middle income earners save for their retirement.
 If you’re eligible, and you make personal super contributions, the government will match your contribution up to certain limits, unless you have claimed your contribution as a tax deduction.